-This guide is an energy code compliance aid for Colorado based upon the simple prescriptive option of the 2009 IECC.
+This guide is an energy code compliance aid for Colorado based upon the simple prescriptive option of the 2012 IECC.
 It does not provide a guarantee for meeting the IECC.
 This guide is not designed to reflect the actual energy code, with amendments, if any, adopted in Colorado and does not, therefore, provide a guarantee for meeting the state energy code.
 For details on the energy code adopted by Colorado, including how it may differ from the IECC, please contact your local building code official.
+Additional copies of this guide are available on www.reca-codes.com.